codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/Zoo/Readme.md

 Tiger Hsu

 ## Version:
-2.0.0
+3.0.0

 ## Overview
 Build out a structure of a zoo within Visual Studio and a digital diagram.
 Examples are used to under-stand classes in C#.

-<li> Inheritance - One of the main pillars of object oriented programming, closely matches derived
+<li> Inheritance - One of the main pillars of object oriented programming, closely matches derived classes.
+Example on the hierarchy Pokemon all bottom concrete Pokemon have inherited values such a properties and methods from previous levels. bulbasuar inheritances traits from plant type Pokemon as well as the overall Pokemon class. <br>

-Think of a parent giving a child blue eyes and black hair.
-The child inherits the items from the parent.
+<li> Polymorphism- Another pillar of object oriented is there are two distinct ways, abstract methods and virtual methods.
+When classes inherit and abstract is used then the inherited class must either use the abstract method or decide to override with a different value.

-<li> Polymorphism - Another pillar of object oriented, instead of direct inheritence can pick an choose which methods and properties
+Example is that in my Pokemon all Fire type Pokemon have a methods which allows them to fly, however only charmander is Override which makes him unable to fly.<br>
-to have.
-Class shapes can decide to adopt items of properties from derived classes but dont have to.
-Take for instance a class shape that has the values x,y,z.
-So the next class triangle has the ability to have x y z, but the Circle has only choosen to use the cordinates y instead.
-This is called virtual methods.
+<li>Virtual Methods- are values which can be applied to classes if the need exists.
+In the water-type pokemon war -turtle has the virtual method of bubble base if he wants. <br>

-<li> Abstraction -Pillar of Ojbect Oriented programming, classes can inherit later on but must be filled out by each class, Say for instance for the parent child that if a parent has blue eyes, and is 6 feet tall.
-The Child of that abstraction class carries the 6 feet tall jeans and needs to be 6 feet tall.
+<li> Abstraction -As mentioned above when classes have inherit values then the child classes must use those methods.
+An example in all the Fire-type Pokemon they all have the ability to fly which is an abstract method.
+The one key give away is that Charmander is overriden in order to prevent him from flying.

-<li> Ecapsulation -> last pillar of Objec Oriented Programming; security apect of it these are protected pillars of the; This has protected, private, public, protected private, internal, and protected internal.
+<li> Ecapsulation -> This the the last layer of the object oriented class, you have public, private, protected, protected internal, protected private.
+This prevents any of the other classes from accessing other values.
+Fire-type Classes cannot access water-type methods, this is known as encapsulation.

 ## Getting Started
 - Fork this repo / or clone this repo